-We design, develop and manufacture directly or through out-sourced manufacturing, cells, modules and battery systems for the electric materials handling vehicles and other electric transportation applications, as well for electric stationary storage and other battery markets.
+We design, develop and manufacture directly or through out-sourced manufacturing Lithium Ionbatteries for the materials handling electric vehicles and other electric transportation applications, as well for electric stationary storage and other battery markets.
 Our main businesses include:

-- (a) Lithium Ion Battery systems to power Material Handling Vehicles (MHV) including fork-lifts as well as accessories such as battery chargers to charge the batteries: - (b) electromotive power products for electric trucks, electric buses and other transportation applications; - (c) industrial and residential products for energy storage; - (d) specialty applications which require complex power solutions, including competencies in building systems for third parties; and
+- (a) Lithium Ion Battery systems to power Material Handling Electric Vehicles (MHEV) including fork-lifts as well as accessories such as battery chargers to charge the batteries: - (b) Lithium Ion Batteries for other transportation applications; - (c) industrial and residential products for energy storage;

 We currently own a 156,000 square foot battery and battery systems research and manufacturing facility in Mississauga, Ontario.
 We research in many areas of lithium ion batteries and have developed and patented a number of items in the lithium ion battery area.
 We carry out engineering development at this facility, including assembly of complete battery systems.
-We have a sales and engineering representative based in Taipei, Taiwan and teams in USA and Canada.
+We have operating personnel at our head quarters in Canada, sales personnel in the USA and a sales and engineering representative based in Taiwan.

-Effective April 29, 2015, as a result of the acquisition of Litarion GmbH ("Litarion"), we acquired an advanced automated production plant for lithium-ion electrodes and ceramic composite separators, with a rated capacity of 0.5 gigaWatt hours ("GWh") of electrodes and 10 million m of ceramic separators along with all associated intellectual property.
+Effective April 29, 2015, as a result of the acquisition of Litarion GmbH ("Litarion"), we acquired an advanced automated production plant for lithium-ion electrodes and ceramic composite separators, with a rated capacity of 0.5 gigaWatt hours ("GWh") of electrodes and 10 million m2 of ceramic separators along with all associated intellectual property.
 The plant is located in Kamenz, Germany and consists of approximately 143,000 square feet of leased manufacturing and warehouse space.

-As mentioned in our earlier MD&A dated December 29, 2017, Litarion had challenges.
-The demand for Litarion's products in Germany and elsewhere was lower than expected, Litarion was suffering from large losses and Li-Tec Battery GmbH, the owner of the premises occupied by Litarion, notified the Company that it would terminate Litarion's lease as at January 31, 2018 unless certain conditions were met.
-While the Company intended to maintain the lease, Litarion's cash flow was materially negatively impacted by the demands and garnishment processes initiated against it by the landlord.
-With support from the Company, Litarion attempted to resolve the dispute with its landlord but negotiations ultimately proved unsuccessful, and it was determined that the only viable alternative was to have the managing directors of Litarion voluntarily place it into preliminary insolvency proceedings.
-Therefore as of January 25, 2018, Litarion is operating under a preliminary insolvency protection being managed by an insolvency Administrator.
-This allows Electrovaya to go forward with reduced cash burn and with a suite of products more focused on intensive use applications and move away from having to own a component supplier of products that are largely commoditized, to alternate supply arrangements that are partly already in place.
+On January 25, 2018, the Company's wholly owned German subsidiary commenced a voluntary structured insolvency process.
+An Administrator has been appointed who has engaged a Merger and Acquisition specialist to conduct an orderly sale process.
+As such, the Litarion assets and liabilities were reclassified as discontinued operations and carried at net realizable value for the quarter ended December 31, 2017 and as effective control was lost on January 25, 2018, the subsidiary was not consolidated for the quarter ended March 31, 2018 and the net carrying amount was reflected as a liability of \$5,398 on the balance sheet as Net Liabilities (Assets) held for sale and carried at net realizable value.
+The gain or loss will be recognized to profit or loss once the sale process is completed.

+This allows Electrovaya to go forward with reduced cash burn and with a suite of lithium ion battery products more focused on high value intensive use battery applications and move away from having to own a component supplier of products (electrodes and separators) that are largely commoditized.